 ‘Horse Follow Closely’ by Gawani Pony Boy: I’ve always wanted to learn more about the Indigenous people’s method of training horses.
 I mean, galloping with stampeding buffalo bareback and nearly bridleless must have taken some kind of unique skill set.
 This book is exactly what I was looking for!
 It’s a nice balance between history and how-to instruction, not to mention the great pictures!

 ‘Zen in the Art of Archery’ by Eugen Herrigal: this treasure sat on my shelf for years before I finally picked it up after a Jason Alexander Wauters clinic.
-Not only did it affirm everything I had every thought about, it offered amazing metaphysical insight into the art of anything!
+Not only did it affirm everything I had ever learnt, it offered amazing metaphysical insight into the art of anything!
 It’s a really small book, but worth it’s weight in eloquence.

 ‘Healing Shine: A Spiritual Assignment’ by Michael Johnson http://www.michaeljohnsonbooks.com/healingshine.html